Published On: Apr 08 2013 11:21:02 AM EDTUpdated On: Apr 10 2015 02:00:00 AM EDT

 1829: William Booth, the preacher who founded The Salvation Army in 1865, is born in Sneinton, Nottingham, England.

-1827: Lew Wallace, a Union general in the Civil War and author best known for his historical novel "Ben-Hur: A Tale of the Christ," is born in Brookville, Ind.
+1827: Lew Wallace, a Union general in the Civil War and author best known for his historical novel "Ben-Hur: A Tale of the Christ," is born in Brookville, Indiana.
 "Ben-Hur" became an instant bestseller and has been adapted four times for films, including the most famous version in 1959 starring Charlton Heston.

 1815: The Mount Tambora volcano in Indonesia begins a three-month-long eruption, lasting until July 15.
 The eruption ultimately killed 71,000 people and affected Earth's climate for the next two years.

-1796: Jim Bowie, the pioneer and soldier who became a legendary figure and folk hero in American culture, is born in Logan County, Ky.
+1796: Jim Bowie, the pioneer and soldier who became a legendary figure and folk hero in American culture, is born in Logan County, Kentucky.
 Stories of him as a fighter and frontiersman, both real and fictitious, contributed to his fame.
 He also played a prominent role in the Texas Revolution, culminating in his death at the Battle of the Alamo.

 1606: The Charter of the Virginia Company of London is established by royal charter by James I of England with the purpose of establishing colonial settlements in North America.
 The London Company made landfall on April 26, 1607, at the southern edge of the mouth of the Chesapeake Bay, which they named Cape Henry, in present day Virginia Beach.
 They moved their encampment about a month later, establishing the Jamestown Settlement on the James River about 40 miles upstream from Chesapeake Bay.